-Alice, Walker, In Search of our Mother's Gardens, San Diego, Harcourt Brace Jovanovich, 1983, pp.xi and experiences are treated as seriously as those of men103."Feminism" write Bonnie Anderson and Judith Zinsser (1988: xvii), "originated as a rejection of traditions which limited women, and ... this process of rejection led to the creation of a feminist view of the world which is still being elucidated and realized."
-104In her research, Helgesen concluded that both men and women maintain a complex network of relationships with people outside the organization.
+Alice, Walker, In Search of our Mother's Gardens, San Diego, Harcourt Brace Jovanovich, 1983, pp.xi Sylvester, Christine, Feminist: Theory and International Relations in a Postmodern Era, Cambridge University Press, 1994, pp.9 and experiences are treated as seriously as those of men."Feminism" write Bonnie Anderson and Judith Zinsser (1988: xvii), "originated as a rejection of traditions which limited women, and ... this process of rejection led to the creation of a feminist view of the world which is still being elucidated and realized."
+In her research, Helgesen concluded that both men and women maintain a complex network of relationships with people outside the organization.
 She noted that women tend to focus on long-term visions.
-105The ultimate conclusion is that, women have much to offer to the organization and that they have traditionally had a difficult time having their voices heard and respected.
-106 Helgesen links leadership from the center to the formation of interrelated teams linked by the central leader.
+The ultimate conclusion is that, women have much to offer to the organization and that they have traditionally had a difficult time having their voices heard and respected.
+Helgesen links leadership from the center to the formation of interrelated teams linked by the central leader.
 The primary strategy of the web is drawing people together; the primary strategy of hierarchy is looking out for one's own interests.
 Leading from the center has the advantage of allowing the leader to solicit information directly, rather than sending information through a chain, which carries a greater likelihood of distortion.
 In line with this theoretical argument then women should be given a greater opportunity to participate in conflict management forums.